Johann Jakob Burckhardt: Biography

 Johann Jakob Burckhardt was born on 13 July 1903 in Basel.
 He came from an old Basel family.
 His ancestors include a brother (Hieronimus) of Jacob Bernoulli and Johann Bernoulli.
 The son of a lawyer and legal advisor to the German consulate in Basel, J. J. Burckhardt attended in Basel the Gymnasium am Münsterplatz (the second oldest Gymnasium in Switzerland) and the Oberrealschule.
-In 1922 he matriculated at the University of Basel.
+In 1922, he matriculated at the University of Basel.

-He studied in 1923 in the summer semester at the Ludwig Maximilian University of Munich, where Arnold Sommerfeld, Oskar Perron, Friedrich Hartogs and Wilhelm Wien taught, and in 1924 at the University of Hamburg, where Hans Rademacher and Erich Hecke taught.
+He studied in 1923 in the summer semester at the Ludwig-Maximilians-Universität München, where Arnold Sommerfeld, Oskar Perron, Friedrich Hartogs and Wilhelm Wien taught, and in 1924 at the University of Hamburg, where Hans Rademacher and Erich Hecke taught.

 Inspired by reading Andreas Speiser's group theory textbook, which includes applications to crystallography and decorative ornaments, Burckhardt continued his studies in 1924 at the University of Zurich.
 There he heard lectures by Andreas Speiser, Rudolf Fueter, Erwin Schrödinger, and the astronomer Alfred Wolfer (1854–1931).
 At ETH Zurich Burckhardt listened to Hermann Weyl, George Pólya (whose seminar he attended), and the mineralogist Paul Niggli.
 Buckhardt also studied crystallography with Leonhard Weber (1883–1968).

 In 1927 Burckhardt passed the qualifying examination for teaching in higher education and received his doctorate in mathematics with advisor Andreas Speiser and thesis Die Algebren der Diedergruppen (The algebras of dihedral groups).
-In late 1927 he continued his studies at the University of Paris with Jacques Hadamard and then in 1928 at the University of Göttingen, where he attended the seminars of Emmy Noether and Richard Courant and heard Gustav Herglotz's lectures on geometry.
-At Göttingen he also met Bartel Leendert van der Waerden and Otto Neugebauer, both of whom later became well-known mathematicians.
+In late 1927, he continued his studies at the University of Paris with Jacques Hadamard and then in 1928 at the University of Göttingen, where he attended the seminars of Emmy Noether and Richard Courant and heard Gustav Herglotz's lectures on geometry.
+At the University of Göttingen, he also met Bartel Leendert van der Waerden and Otto Neugebauer, both of whom later became well-known mathematicians.
 At the University of Zurich, van der Waerden and Burckhardt later became colleagues.